Zubair-OP/Docs/README.md

-# React Fundamentals Project 🚀
+# DOCS - React Fundamentals Project 🚀

 This project is a simple yet practical showcase of **React fundamentals** built with **Vite**.
 The goal of this project was to practice and apply the core concepts of React while also experimenting with interactivity using **Framer Motion**.